-- 1. Select a template category from the column on the left. - 2.
+- Select a template category from the column on the left.
+You can click on Word Processing or Page Layout to view only the templates in those categories. - 2.
 Select a template by clicking on its thumbnail on the right side of the Chooser window, or click on the Blank template to create a document from scratch. - 3.
-Click on the Choose button. - Save your document by selecting File > Save As, entering a file name, and clicking on Save.
+Click on the Choose button. - 4.
+Save your document by selecting File > Save As, entering a file name, and clicking on Save.